A Tourist's View of Tombstone Arizona

 Shootout at the OK Corral

-When we saw Tombstone on the map it conjured up all sorts of images and just about every kid of my generation in England knew of the fight at the OK Corral.
+When we saw Tombstone on the map it conjured up all sorts of images for us.
+Just about every kid of my generation in England knew of the fight at the OK Corral.

-We knew of the Earp Brothers and Doc Holliday and so of course we jumped at the chance to go and see the actual OK Corral and Tombstone for ourselves.
+We all has heard of the Earp Brothers and Doc Holliday.
+So of course we jumped at the chance to go and see the actual OK Corral and Tombstone for ourselves.

-Tombstone is in our top ten places to visit in the States, it was so good that we went back for another visit and we enjoyed that second visit every bit as much the first.
+Tombstone is in our top ten places to visit in the States.
+It was so good that we even went back a few years later for another visit.
+I am glad to say that we enjoyed that second visit every bit as much the first.

-Many people say that some of the shows are too unrealistic and touristy but take it from a tourist ignore these comments just judge for yourself.
+Many people say that some of the shows are too unrealistic and touristy.
+But take it from a tourist ignore those comments just judge for yourself.

-I think that you will have a real good time watching this excellent show that actually portrays realistically the actual distances involved in the shootout at the OK Corral.
+I think that you will have a real good time watching this excellent show.
+The show actually portrays realistically the actual events.
+It is fascinating seeing the real distances involved in the shoot-out at the OK Corral.

-I thought that the action would be more spread out and I was very surprised how close together they all were when the shooting was going on.
+I thought that the action would be more spread out than it was.
+So I was very surprised how close together they all were when the shooting was going on.

-Most of the gunfights that I had seen on the TV and in cowboy films had the gunfighters facing each other off at distances of fifteen to twenty feet.
+As a Brit the only gunfights that I had seen were on the TV and in cowboy films.
+Most of those had the gunfighters facing each other off at distances of fifteen to twenty feet.

-Seeing those involved in the gunfight standing facing each other at such close quarters was quite an eye opener for me.
+In the re-enactment of the gunfight this was not so.
+Instead they were standing facing each other at close quarters.
+The fact they were on a few feet away from each other was quite an eye opener for me.

-Seeing how the blank made a mess of the can when it was fired from close range was another surprise I had no idea that a blank could do any damage.
+Seeing how the blank made a mess of the can when they fired from close range was another surprise.
+I had no idea that a blank could do any damage.
+I thought a blank only made a loud bang sound, but this tore a hole in the soda pop can

 Posing or Posers?

-After the show you could pose for a photo with the actors and actresses that had taken part in the show and of course being tourists we couldn’t pass up that opportunity could we?
+After the show you could pose for a photo with the actors and actresses that had taken part in the show.
+Of course we are tourists so we couldn’t pass up that opportunity could we?

 Posing or Posers?